About recurring investments and orders | Robinhood

 How do recurring investments work?

-For example, let's say you set up a recurring investment to buy $10 of fictional stock MEOW every week on Monday.
-When Monday rolls around, we’ll automatically purchase $10 worth of MEOW for your investing account.
+For example, let's say you set up a recurring investment to buy $10 of fictional stock YOWL every week on Monday.
+When Monday rolls around, we’ll automatically purchase $10 worth of YOWL for your investing account.

-This means if MEOW is currently trading at $40 per share, you’ll receive 0.25 shares of MEOW.
-If MEOW is trading at $20 per share the following Monday, you’ll receive an additional 0.5 shares, for a total of 0.75 shares.
+This means if YOWL is currently trading at $40 per share, you’ll receive 0.25 shares of YOWL.
+If YOWL is trading at $20 per share the following Monday, you’ll receive an additional 0.5 shares, for a total of 0.75 shares.

 Note